MateoGlzAlon/documentation-crowdfunding-fontys-project/docs/Docker/brigde_config.md

 ---
 sidebar_position: 1
+sidebar_label: Bridge Network
 ---

-# Creating the Bridge Network
+# Creating the Bridge Network for connectiong the Backend and database

 To set up the bridge network for your Docker containers, follow these steps: